 When it comes to collecting art many young professionals are intimated.
 The newspapers and websites are filled with crazy, dreamingly prices of art.
-That kind of prices that make collecting art a dream for people who earn a modest salary and a hobby for millionaires and billionaires.
-But this image does not necessarily reflects the reality.
+That kind of price makes collecting art a dream for people who earn a modest salary and a hobby for millionaires and billionaires.
+But this image does not necessarily reflect reality.
 Why?
-Because in reality many people started their own collection with are works that costs $1,500 or less.
+Because in reality, many people started their own collection with are works that cost $1,500 or less.

 So how can it be that one can buy a good piece of art for just $1,500 or less?
 This is because artists started their career the same way that everyone else did – – they don’t earn +10k immediately for their art.
-You might be surprised that galleries, even high end ones, sell the work of young and emerging artists.
-These artists that don’t have their name built up enough to earn 100K+ per piece of art.
+You might be surprised that galleries, even high-end ones, sell the work of young and emerging artists.
+These artists don’t have their names built up enough to earn 100K+ per piece of art.
 I’m quite positive that in your local galleries you will be able to find that some specialize in young and emerging artists and sell works for $1000$ or less.
-While big collectors go for the big names, you as a new art collector, can focus on the young artists.
+While big collectors go for the big names, you as a new art collector can focus on the young artists.

 What do I mean by starting your own collection with your talent?

 This is going back to basics.
 Exchange of goods without the use of money – Burning Man style.
-You provide the artist with business skill they are lacking, the artist provides you with a beautiful, challenging, exciting piece of art and the best part…. while doing so you start to learn about the art world.
+You provide the artist with the business skills they are lacking, the artist provides you with a beautiful, challenging, exciting piece of art, and the best part…. while doing so you start to learn about the art world.

 So how do you start?
 Like many things in the business world – research.
 Start by browsing galleries’ websites and online catalogs; see art you like and that appeal to you.
-That’s, in my opinion, most important because you will learn and develop your personal taste – don’t buy because it’s affordable, buy because you like it.
+That’s, in my opinion, most important because you will learn and develop your personal taste – don’t buy because it’s affordable, but because you like it.
 Collect with passion; collecting art involves many risks and the big majority of artists won’t make it to the top, so you better feel good with what you have.
-Research prices to estimate what is the value of young and emerging artists; for this task you can visit local galleries specializing in young artists, ask artists for their prices or visit online services such as Artsy, Artnet or Art Price .
+Research prices to estimate what is the value of young and emerging artists; for this task, you can visit local galleries specializing in young artists, ask artists for their prices or visit online services such as Artsy, Artnet, or Art Price.

 In case you are an entrepreneur who wants to collect art, remember the Facebook case?
 When David Choe took stock instead of cash for painting the walls of Facebook’s first office he never imagined that his stock will be worth $200 million.
 So offering stocks can be a good option as well.